 Breyten Ernsting works as a developer at the Open State Foundation since 2011.
 Breyten is an Information Science alumnus.
 He loves to help make data open, as well as increasing the usefulness of open data by combining related data sets.
 He is mainly busy working on Openspending, Open Municipal Information and Politwoops, the site that keeps track of the deleted tweets by politicians.
 He operates the latter since 2010.
 It is is now available in more than 30 countries.

-Sicco van Sas has been working at the Open State Foundation since 2015 as a developer.
-His affiliation with OSF started back in 2012 when he did his internship there for his master thesis in Artificial Intelligence.
-Since then he always stayed connected.
-Together with his team he won the public broadcasting hackathon with ‘Yvon Lacht’ in 2013 and later created the Dutch Budget Visualisation.
-Sicco loves data, whether to make it available or to analyse it.
+Sicco van Sas started as an intern at the Open State Foundation for his master thesis Artificial Intelligence in 2012.
+Since then he always stayed involved with the foundation.
+Together with his team he won the Public Broadcasting Hackathon in 2013 and he created the Dutch Budget Visualization in 2014.
+He works as a developer at OSF since 2015.
+Sicco loves data, whether to make it available or to analyze it.